HildrethResearchGroup/Box-Designer/UserGuide.md

 * Translation: Using two fingers, drag the box around the view (no pinching).

 * Rotation: Similar to iPhones, using two fingers, move in circular motion to rotate the box.
+If using a trackpad, two finger click and drag also works.

 * Selection: One-finger single click selects a wall to highlight it.